 - Runner-up: Annah Gauthier, Piano,USM

-Nathan will be guest soloist with the Midcoast Symphony Orchestra at our October, 2018, concert series, and he will receive $1,000 from the Judith Elser Concerto Fund.
+Nathan was guest soloist with the Midcoast Symphony Orchestra at our October, 2018, concert series, and he received $1,000 from the Judith Elser Concerto Fund.

 Special thanks to the judges for MSO's inaugural concerto competition:

 - Betsey Degroff, Voice

 - Mark Fredericks, Percussion